1. Total numbers and percentages of people living in absolute poverty

 For comparison: the median person in the world today (give or take, the 3,564,000,000th person) lives on about $1,225 a year or $3.3 a day.
 Many of the poorest 5 percent of Americans are still living on more than that—on average around $3,000 to 4,000 per capita per year; or about $10 a day.
 Only the richest 5 percent of people in India live on the same amount. (source)

-Relatively speaking, this drop in the number of people living in absolute poverty is all the more remarkable given the global population increase over the same period.
-The poverty rate as a proportion of all humanity dropped from 43.1% in 1990 to 20.6% in 2010.
+Relatively speaking, the drop in the number of people living in absolute poverty over the last decades is all the more remarkable given the global population increase over the same period.
+The poverty rate as the proportion of poor people in the world dropped from 43.1% in 1990 to 20.6% in 2010.
 So the percentage of people living in absolute poverty has been cut in half over the last 20 years.
 More than 75% of the world’s population lived on less than $1 a day in 1820.
 Today, almost no one does in the West.
 In China it’s less then 20%, in South Asia 40%, in Africa half.
-Globally, it’s about a fifth.
+Globally, it’s about a sixth.
 18 percent of Filipinos live under $1.25 per day.
 That’s roughly 17 million people.
 40 percent of Filipinos live on less than $2 per day.

 All of this means that Millennium Development Goal 1a was achieved around 2008, 6 to 7 years earlier than expected: